Python Developing

 and reinstall it cleanly with install

-A virtual environment created with virtualenv
+A virtual environment created with venv

 can be thought of as a local copy of the Python version currently in use, which manages all extensions locally and thus leaves the original Python installation unchanged.
-The module must first be installed (for each freshly installed Python version) with the following command:
+The module is shipped with modern versions of Python, but for older versions, a comparable module named virtualenv

 pip install virtualenv